Top Social Media in Japan – Updated 2026

 Brands can find marketing opportunities across all social media platforms.
 If you’re looking for a quick summary of the top Japanese influencers by platform, you can also see our other articles on Instagram, YouTube, TikTok and Twitch.

-Top Social Media Platforms in Japan 2025
+Top Social Media Platforms in Japan 2026

-1. LINE Japan (97 million)
+1. LINE Japan (99 million)

 LINE is also a great advertising channel.
 Many brands use LINE Official Accounts for customer service and retention.
 However, many of these brands only post on their LINE official account page a few times monthly or yearly.
 Most interactions happen through the chat function and push notifications.
 Some companies use chatbots to automate customer interactions and provide quicker responses.
 Using a LINE Official Account lets businesses talk to customers, share updates, and build a loyal following directly on the platform.

-LINE Ads are often used to reach a large audience, but many brands prefer facebook advertising for better targeting.
+LINE Ads are often used to reach a large audience, but many brands prefer Meta advertising for better targeting.
 LINE mainly focuses on the mass market.
 Paid advertising on LINE helps businesses reach more people and promote their products or services.

 2. YouTube (73.7 million)